Bennycopter/subtitle-hider/README.md

 # Subtitle Hider

-This program adds a blurrable box on your screen that can be used to hide subtitles on videos.
+This program adds a box to your screen that can be used to hide/blur unwanted hard-coded subtitles on videos.

 ***If you wish to support me and my work, you can purchase a subscription to our website, [Comprehensible Japanese](https://cijapanese.com), and get access to nearly 1000 Japanese learning videos based on comprehensible input.***

+## Features

+- Draggable
+- Resizable
+- Always on top of other windows
+- Three background options: Blur (default), Black, and White

 ## Windows Instructions